funkyfisch/arduino-knock-detector/README.md

 Simply reading the raw values does not provide context or continuity (e.g. we do not know whether a random set of values refers to the same physical knock or are parts of different signals).

+## TODOs
+### Refactoring
+ - Define proper single name to be used for Arduino Library manager, repository, etc
- - [] Get rid of arduino platform dependencies
+ - Get rid of arduino platform dependencies
- - [] Write unit tests
+ - Write unit tests
-// TODO: decouple algorithm from the entrypoint module
+ - Decouple algorithm from the entrypoint module
-// TODO: define readable state machines
+ - Define readable state machines
+ - Proper reassignment of _knockPulse object instead of having singleton
+ - Use JLED library as a golden sample for ci and config

+### Algorithm issues
-// TODO: exchange the "silence timeout" algorithm to a logic check
+ - Exchange the "silence timeout" algorithm to a logic check
-// where a value followed by a bigger value is treated as a separate signal
+ - where a value followed by a bigger value is treated as a separate signal
-// TODO: handle micros() reset to 0
+ - Handle micros() reset to 0

-// TODO: proper reassignment of _knockPulse object instead of having singleton
+### Documentation
+ - Add entry for platform.io
+ - Add example with two sensors at the same time (led array)
+ - Add sketches/schematics

+### Features
-// TODO: provide a calculation of the peak amplitude based on mVolts
+ - Provide a calculation of the peak amplitude based on mVolts
-// TODO: use JLED library as a golden sample for ci and config
-// TODO: add entry for platform.io
+ - Provide a "calibration" sequence
+ - Augment above calibration sequence with ML